eclipse-thingweb/playground/playground-cli/README.md

 * You can check the coverage of tge results.csv file with `node index.js results.csv -a` which will output a list to the std output indicating how many assertions passed, failed or not implemented

 **WARNING**: If you see an error like `ajv.errors[0].params.allowedValue` this very probably means that your TD is not valid at a specific point.
 Scroll up to see the precise error message

-## Examples
-Examples are included in the `playground-core` package and can be accessed via the CLI.
-If you don't provide an input file, these examples will be tested/asserted.

 ## Batch Testing
 * Call the CLI e.g. with `node index.js` and give a folder as input, e.g., `./myDir`